MarathonZhenyuMa/ACLR/README.md

 # ACLR
-This is the code for the manuscript titled 'Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank'.
+This is the code for:
-IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE), Under Review.
+Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank', IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE), Under Review.